StianNOR/Homelab/README.md

 # la      | ls -a / ls -la | List all files, including hidden files
 # sls     | ls -ls         | List with file sizes and details

+Make dir for Nerd Font install cd ~ # Ensure you are in your home directory mkdir -p .local/share/fonts cd .local/share/fonts